jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 docker push 505265941169.dkr.ecr.ap-southeast-1.amazonaws.com/api:latest
 ```

+Now that my image is stored in the respository, it can be pulled back down wherever i need to run it, including Amazon Elastic Container Service.

 ## Part 2: Deploy the Monolith
 ###  2.1 Launch an ECS Cluster using AWS CloudFormation
+In order to run my my container in ECS, i need a little bit of setup though.
+I prepared a CloudFormation Template that creates a fresh VPC, a cluster of Docker Hosts and an Application Load Balancer

 First, you will create a an Amazon ECS cluster, deployed behind an Application Load Balancer.

 1. Navigate to the AWS CloudFormation console.